 Many tourists find driving in Sevilla to be more difficult than they expected, as no main thoroughfares provide access to the central locations within the city.
 Instead, an orbital round encircles Sevilla, allowing access to the outskirts of the city, but leaving the downtown attractions largely inaccessible without navigating through a mess of complex and narrow one-way road systems.
 It is advised that when attempting to explore Sevilla by car, you first pick up a GPS rental to aid your driving experience.
 The sense of security and freedom provided by a GPS unit, allows for faster travel, less stress, and the ability to quickly access detailed information about nearby restaurants, gas stations, and accommodations.
-For further information regarding GPS rentals with Auto Europe, or to see if you qualify for our free GPS promotion, contact our award-winning specialists who are available 24 hours a day at 1-888-223-5555 year-round for your convenience.
+Contact our award-winning specialists who are available 24 hours a day at 1-888-223-5555 year-round for your convenience.

 As briefly mentioned above, the downtown portion of Sevilla, called Casco Antiguo (Old Town), can be very difficult to navigate by car.
 Sevilla's Old Town district breathes deep with vibrant energy, and is truly representative of Spain's spirited atmosphere, made evident through Old Town's many iconic monuments, outdoor bazaars, frenetic clubs, and local restaurants.
 In order to preserve this bubble of cultural identity, many of the road systems in Old Town cater more towards pedestrians than cars, even restricting vehicle access in some areas to prevent further degradation of the districts history.
 Overall, it's a good idea to avoid driving you rental car into the Old Town, but if you find yourself lost and end up driving through the area, drive slowly and carefully, being hyper aware of the road signs in the area to avoid potential traffic fines.